Abdulla3037/Faculty_Module/README.md

 # 🎓 Faculty Management System

-This is a **Faculty Management System** which has been built using C programming language.
+This is a **Faculty Management System** which is built using **C**.
 It keeps all the faculty data in a **Singly Linked List** and lets you add, remove, search, update, and view records all from a straightforward menu right in the terminal.

 ---

 ## 📌 What This Project Does